nutanixdev/move_vms_from_pd_to_category/readme.rst

 -----

 - Clone repo to your local machine
-- Setup a virtual environment (strongly recommended):
+- Setup a virtual environment on Linux or Mac (strongly recommended):

    .. code-block:: python

       python3.7 -m venv venv
       . venv/bin/activate

+- Setup a virtual environment on Windows (strongly recommended):

+   .. note:: See https://docs.python.org/3.7/library/venv.html for Windows instructions

 - Install the dependencies: